Connect with the Ethics Center

 Promoting Just Societies and a Global Rule of Law

-- Brandeis Institute for International Judges: Complete report of the ninth session now available [PDF].
+- Brandeis Institute for International Judges: View the institute summary of the 11th session now (institute report forthcoming).

 - His Royal Highness Prince Zeid of Jordan spoke at Brandeis on "Nuremberg: the Future of International Criminal Justice."
 Details, video and PDF.

 Transforming Violence Through Creativity

 - New interdisciplinary minor focused on the intersection of peacebuilding, justice and culture: Creativity, the Arts and Social Transformation (CAST).
 Details.